magentabusiness/magentabusiness.github.io/_includes/docs/pe/user-guide/integrations/the-things-stack.md

 ![image](/images/user-guide/integrations/ttn/tb-converter_1.png)

-##### Thingsboard Downlink Data Converter
+##### IoT Hub Downlink Data Converter
-For sending Downlink messages from Thingsboard to the device inside TTS, we need to define a Downlink Converter.
+For sending Downlink messages from IoT Hub to the device inside TTS, we need to define a Downlink Converter.
 In general, the output from the Downlink Converter should have the following structure:
 ```json
 {